-The dynamic business environment in our country and overseas has led to an increased awareness of and demand for accounting careers.
-Accounting provides information to businesses and their stakeholders to assist them in decision making.
-Businesses need to maintain adequate accounting records to produce both internal and external reports that help in assessing their financial health.
+The global dynamic business environment has increased the demand for accounting careers.
+Accounting provides essential information to business stakeholders to assist them in decision making.
+Businesses need to maintain adequate accounting records to produce both internal and external reports that aid the business' financial health and ensure compliance to legal requirements.

-This study path is relevant not just for pursuing a profession in accountancy or auditing but also for careers in taxation, banking, consultancy, and insurance amongst others.
-Whether in the future the students will set up their own business or work in the private, public or voluntary sector, the time management, financial literacy and evaluative skills learned in this course will proof as a valuable asset.
-Students studying accounting can progress to a degree in a related field or go on to study for the professional qualifications of one of the major accounting bodies.
+This study path is relevant not only for pursuing a profession in accountancy or auditing but also for careers in taxation, banking, consultancy, and insurance amongst others.
+Whether students in the future set up their own business in any industry, or work in the private, public or voluntary sector, the time management, financial literacy and evaluative skills learned in this course will prove to be valuable assets.
+Students studying accounting can progress to a degree in a related field or pursue the professional qualifications offered by major accounting bodies.

-Accounting at Advanced Level:
+Accounting at Advanced Level